 Requests for resources not available in the library collection (or through purchase by its usual vendors), may be provided through interlibrary loan services, or through referral to the Washington Theological Consortium libraries or local public libraries (when the material falls outside the collection scope of academic libraries).

-Residential students have full access to the print and digital collections of the library and have direct borrowing access to the libraries of the Washington Theological Consortium.
+VTS residential students have full access to the print and digital collections of the library and direct borrowing access to the libraries of the Washington Theological Consortium.
 They have remote access to the library’s electronic resources.
-Librarian instruction is available in person, via email, video conferencing, virtual office hours, virtual workshops, and the library services course in the learning management system.
+Librarian instruction is available in person, via email, video conferencing, virtual office hours, and workshops.

-Due to the COVID-19 pandemic, VTS had distance master’s students for the first time in academic year 2020-2021.
-The doctoral program is a hybrid model, with intensive sessions on campus and remote work off-campus.
-All virtual and hybrid students have remote access to the library’s electronic resources.
+The GTS M.Div. and the GTS and VTS doctoral programs are hybrid models, with intensive sessions on campus and remote work off-campus.
+All hybrid students have remote access to BPL's electronic resources.
 The library also provides scanning services and lending of print materials on-site and via UPS.
-Librarian instruction is available via email, video conferencing, virtual office hours, virtual workshops, and the library services course in the learning management system.
+Librarian instruction is available via email, video conferencing, virtual office hours, and virtual workshops.

 Quantitative evaluation measures: